Chopium/JS-Scroll-Animation/README.md

 - Supports subscribing and unsubscribing image elements
 - Includes a python script to generate an image sequence from a video file.

+### Image Frame Format

+The image frames in the sequence should be JPEG files with names following this format: `frame_000.jpg`, `frame_001.jpg`, and so on.
+This naming convention ensures that the ScrollAnimation script can correctly load and animate the images.
+You can edit the path generating function in the JS file if you want to use .pngs or another image format.

+### Extracting Image Sequence from Video

+A Python script is provided in the `/source` folder of the project to help you extract a compatible image sequence from a video file.
+To use this script, ensure that you have the necessary dependencies installed, then run the script with the appropriate input video file.
+The extracted frames will be saved with the required naming format.

 ## Installation